OmniBrew/sw5e-data/data/powers/rage.md

       length: 1
       unit: action

+    dc:
+      save: str
     damage:
       - dieCount: 2
         dieType: 12
         type: force
     duration:
-      length: 10
+      length: 1
-      unit: minutes
+      unit: minute
     range:
       short: Self
-    concentration: True
+    concentration: true
 ---
 You endow yourself with endurance and martial prowess fueled by the Force.
-Until the power ends, you can't cast powers, and you gain the following bene􀃕ts:
+Until the power ends, you can't cast powers, and you gain the following benefits:

-You gain 50 temporary hit points.
+- You gain 50 temporary hit points.
 If any of these remain when the power ends, they are lost.
-You have advantage on attack rolls that you make with lightweapons and vibroweapons.
+- You have advantage on attack rolls that you make with lightweapons and vibroweapons.
-When you hit a target with a weapon attack, that target takes an extra 2d12 force damage.
+- When you hit a target with a weapon attack, that target takes an extra 2d12 force damage.
-You have pro􀃕ciency with all armor, lightweapons, and vibroweapons.
+- You have proficiency with all armor, lightweapons, and vibroweapons.
-You have pro􀃕ciency in Strength and Constitution saving throws.
+- You have proficiency in Strength and Constitution saving throws.
-You can attack twice, instead of once, when you take the Attack action on your turn.
-You ignore this bene􀃕t if you already have a feature, like Extra Attack, that gives you extra attacks.
+- You can attack twice, instead of once, when you take the Attack action on your turn.
+You ignore this benefit if you already have a feature, like Extra Attack, that gives you extra attacks.

-Immediately after the power ends, you must succeed on a DC 15 Constitution saving throw or su􀃠er one level of exhaustion.
+Immediately after the power ends, you must succeed on a DC 15 Constitution saving throw or suffer one level of exhaustion.